Keerthanasri-S/Keerthanasri-S.github.io/content/_index.md

 - rss
 - json
 ---
-I’m a passionate fresher skilled in Java, HTML, and CSS, eager to build creative and efficient software solutions.
+Full Stack Developer skilled in building responsive web applications using Java, Spring Boot, React, and MySQL.
+Strong in both frontend and backend development with a focus on clean code, performance, and user experience